Mosul and the Islamic State: The Road Ahead

-On September 21 at 10AM EST, the Program on Extremism hosted a special event to launch the final episode of Mosul & the Islamic State featuring a line-up of keynote speakers from Iraq.
+On September 21, 2021, the Program on Extremism hosted a special event to launch the final episode of Mosul & the Islamic State featuring a line-up of keynote speakers from Iraq.
 The opening session focused on the opportunities and challenges associated with the pursuit of justice for victims of Daesh crimes, the experiences of Mosuli women before and after Daesh occupation, and the role of the arts in rehabilitating the city and its people.
-This session was chaired by Program on Extremism senior research fellow Haroro Ingram, with keynote speakers featuring:
+This session was chaired by Program on Extremism Senior Research Fellow Haroro J. Ingram, with keynote speakers featuring:

-- Murad Ismael, Co-Founder and President, Sinjar Academy
+- Murad Ismael, Co-Founder and President of the Sinjar Academy

 - Natia Navrouzov, Legal Advocacy Directory, Yazda